parapluu/lock_benchmarking/README.md

 ### RWBench ###

-The RWBench benchmark is described in "NUMA-aware reader-writer locks" paper and in the Queue Delegation Locking paper submitted to PPoPP.
+The RWBench benchmark is described in "NUMA-aware reader-writer locks" paper and in the queue delegation locking paper.
 It measure the throughput of read and write critical sections performed by a number of threads.
 The benchmark is implemented in the file `src/datastructures_bench/rw_bench_clone.c`.
 Note that the benchmark pin threads to hardware threads when the compile option `--use_pinning` has been specified and if the pinning does not work it might give unpredictable results, especially for the the NUMA-aware locks.